AliesTaha/Stanford-ML/README.md

 # Machine Learning Project Repository

-This repository documents my journey and projects through a comprehensive machine learning course.
+This repository documents my journey and projects through a comprehensive Stanford machine learning specialization.
 Here, I delve into the practical application of building and training machine learning models, leveraging Python and prominent libraries such as NumPy, scikit-learn, and TensorFlow.
 My work in this repository spans various aspects of machine learning, from foundational model construction to the intricacies of neural network training for complex classification tasks.

 ## Project Summaries